How to Clean Mold From Ceilings (Safe Ceiling Mold Cleaning Without Making It Worse)

 These cases usually result from condensation rather than water damage.

-Before cleaning, check that the ceiling material remains firm and intact.
-Painted drywall ceilings should feel solid and stable when lightly pressed.
+Before cleaning, check that the ceiling surface remains firm and intact.
+Painted ceilings should feel solid and stable when lightly pressed, with no sagging, softness, crumbling, or swelling.

 Signs that the ceiling surface is stable include: